 - UMOCA Arts Center: Across from City Creek Mall is an arts center that offers craft kits.
-I recently went there with my kids, and my boyfriend and his kids, and we all come up with some fun crafts.
-Supplies, etc. were free.
+I recently went there with my kids and we all come up with some fun crafts.
+Supplies etc. were free.

 - South Town Mall, City Creek Mall, Provo Town Centre, and University Mall all have indoor playgrounds for kids to play on for free.

 - The Utah Olympic Oval allows free admission to view hockey games (amateur rookie league players).
 The games occur very frequently.
 Call for the schedule.

 - Front Runner Train for kids 5 and under: You can go on a nice train ride and see the valley with a paying adult.